theedgy/cc-post/POST.md

 As an conclusion you may take a look one more time how little is needed to switch between Redux and useReducer, as their actions and reducers stays the same and store object build with components connection to it requires actually several really easy and quick modifications, giving you less, cleaner, faster and better code ;)

 ### HOLD ON!
 We haven't finished yet.
-As i promised, while we have our application ready, we can lunch TypeScript support and check the places where we can improve our code and make it safe from possible issues.
+As I promised, while we have our application ready, we can lunch TypeScript support and check the places where we can improve our code and make it safe from possible issues.
 Our current code is working as expected, but actually it is still sensitive to some problems.
 Let's say for example we didnt provided `process.env.REACT_APP_API_KEY` variable and we are just using it directly.
 You can imagine what may happened when it's missing.
 To see how we can prevent those situations take a look at our [continuous article](https://www.chop-chop.org/article-1 "continuous article") and read more.

 ```//TODO : Add proper article URL```